MnAnX/infrastructure/README.md

 # Infra
-Framework I use to quickly build up scalable services.
+Framework I use to quickly build up scalable services in Lego-style.

 It helps me to write a simple distributed service in 5 mins, so I can focus on business logic.
-Or it helps me to experiment in different distribution scenarios to test out load balancing.
+Or to experiment in different distribution scenarios.

 ## ZMQ Server
 It's a lightweight, easily embedded server that communicates through ZeroMQ.
 You can add handlers to serve different kinds of requests, and scale them.
 You can add workers either on the localhost or remote hosts.
 Server dispatches workload evenly amongst all available workers.